 - Wash and dry potatoes.
 Cut into 1-inch wedges or cubes.
 If using new potatoes, just cut them in half.

-- Toss with just enough olive oil to coat the potatoes well, a moderate amount of salt, and your favorite herbs or spices.
-Chili powder, paprika, and a small amount of garlic powder make a good seasoning for oven fries.
+- Toss with olive oil to coat, and season with salt, pepper, and your favorite herbs or spices.
 New potatoes roasted with 1 teaspoon rosemary and 1/8 teaspoon pepper per pound make an elegant side dish.

 - Cook in a single layer for about an hour, turning twice, until browned and tender.

 - Boil until soft but not mushy, about 15 minutes.
-Drain potatoes and place them back in the pan.
+Drain potatoes and place them back in the pot.

-- For each pound of potatoes, add 1/8 cup olive oil, ½ teaspoon minced garlic, ½ teaspoon salt, and a dash of pepper.
+- For each pound of potatoes, add 1/8 cup olive oil, 1/2 teaspoon garlic powder, 1/2 teaspoon salt, and a dash of pepper.
 Gently stir to combine.
 The potatoes should be lumpy, not smooth like mashed potatoes.